 Psychometrics

-The IRT Item Pseudo-guessing Parameter
+The IRT Item Pseudo-guessing c Parameter

 The item pseudo-guessing parameter is one of the three item parameters estimated under item response theory (IRT): discrimination a, difficulty b, and pseudo-guessing c.
 The parameter that is utilized only in the 3PL model is